List of songs recorded by Jennifer Love Hewitt

-In 2002, Hewitt wrote and recorded "I'm Gonna Love You (Madellaine's Love Song)" for the animated film The Hunchback of Notre Dame II, in which she also voiced the character Madeleine.
+In 2002, Hewitt wrote and recorded "I'm Gonna Love You (Madellaine's Love Song)" for the animated film The Hunchback of Notre Dame II, in which she also voiced the character Madellaine.
 She appeared in the 2004 television film A Christmas Carol, an adaptation of the original novella, and contributed to its soundtrack.
 Despite finding commercial success with BareNaked, Hewitt shifted away from music in 2004 to focus on her acting career, including the lead role in the supernatural television show Ghost Whisperer.
 Her final record was the compilation album, Cool with You: The Platinum Collection, released in Asia in June 2006.
 In 2013, she recorded five songs for the television drama The Client List, in which she starred as the lead character.
-In the same year, she also collaborated with Sophie B. Hawkins on a song for the comedy film Alpha Males Experiment.
+The same year, she collaborated with Sophie B. Hawkins for a song for the comedy film Alpha Males Experiment.
+In 2024, Hewitt released a cover of Kenny Rogers's and Dolly Parton's "Islands in the Stream" after it was featured on 9-1-1, a show in which she plays a lead role.